-Evan Rubinson, 30, is the founder and CEO of ERA Music Brands Inc, a multi-instrument conglomerate, and he also has significant ownership interests in Dean Guitars, Luna Guitars, and ddrum.
-He previously was CEO of Armadilla Enterprises, another company he founded.
+Evan Rubinson, 30, is the founder of ERA Music Brands Inc, a multi-instrument conglomerate, and he also has significant ownership interests in Luna, and ddrum.
+He previously was leader of Armadilla Enterprises, another company he founded.
 A current professional project for Rubinson is increasing technology use to improve supply chain efficiency.

 He was born in Tampa, FL, and considers Tampa and Casey Key, FL, his home.
 As a child, he loved to play video arcade games, and as a young adult, he was on his college track team, running the 200-meter and 400-meter races.
 His first paying job was as a floor sweeper in his late father’s warehouse when he was 11.